daongochuy2516/ESP32WakeOnLanSinricPro/README.md

-# ESP32 SinricPro Wake-on-LAN Device (Haven't done yet.)
+# ESP32 SinricPro Wake-on-LAN Device

 A smart IoT device that lets you remotely power on your PC using Wake-on-LAN technology, with seamless integration for Google Home and Amazon Alexa via SinricPro.